k-kapp/CycleDating/README.md

 <img src="Reduced40Points.png" width="550">
 </p>

 One therefore has the choice to represent the time series at varying compression rates.
-This may be seen as an alternative way to compress time series, than those given in Keogh et al. (2004), for example.
+This may be seen as an alternative way to compress time series, to those given in Keogh et al. (2004), for example.

 A short description of each algorithm is given below.